Víctor Ibarbo: Cagliari

 On 4 July 2011, Ibarbo transferred from Atlético Nacional to Cagliari, having previously been close to a move to Udinese two years prior.

 Ibarbo made his Cagliari debut, where he came on as a substitute for Thiago Ribeiro in the 51st minute, in a 2–1 win over Roma in the opening game of the season.
 Since joining the club, he appeared on the substitute bench in number of matches.
 By mid–November, he began to make his way to the starting eleven.
-It wasn't until on 4 December 2011 when he scored his first goal for the club, in a 1–0 win over Catania.
+On 4 December 2011 he scored his first goal for the club in a 1–0 win over Catania.
 Ibarbo later scored two more goals later in the season.
 He provided a double assist for the club's third goal in a game, in a 6–3 loss against Napoli on 9 March 2012.
 Ibarbo played in every Cagliari's matches in his first season, as he went on to make 39 appearances and scoring 3 times in all competitions.
 At the end of the 2011–12 season, Ibarbo was praised by the club's then owner Massimo Cellino.

 In the 2012–13 season, Ibarbo continued to remain in the first team for the side, though he found himself behind a pecking order in the midfield position and was placed on the substitute bench as a result.
 Despite this, Ibarbo played a role in the fourth round of Coppa Italia against Pescara on 5 December 2012 when he set up twice for Thiago Ribeiro, who scored a hat–trick, in a 4–2 win to progress to the quarter–final.
 By January, he later regained his first team place and started in number of matches.
-It wasn't until on 10 February 2013 when Ibarbo scored his first goal of the season, in a 1–1 draw against AC Milan.
+On 10 February 2013 Ibarbo scored his first goal of the season, in a 1–1 draw against AC Milan.
 A month later, on 10 March 2013, he scored a hat-trick in a 3–1 win over Sampdoria, having only scored once in 23 previous games that season.
 Ibarbo later scored two more goals in the season, in a 1–1 draw against regaining league champion, Juventus on 11 May 2013.
 Despite missing out three matches during the season, Ibarbo went to make 34 appearances and scoring 6 times in all competitions.